Growing Tomatoes: How to Grow Tomatoes Organically and Growing Tomatoes Upside Down

 Certainly tomatoes should never be grown during a time when frost is about.
 They are very sensitive to frost and the ideal temperature for growing this vegetable from seed is when the temperatures are between 20-30°C (68-86°F).

 The ideal temperatures for the fruit to set is between 17-25°C (62-77°F).
-If temperatures exceed 28°C (80°F) then the fruit will be softer and orange and yellow in colour, especially if there is not a lot of leaf cover.
+If temperatures exceed 28°C (80°F) then the fruit will be softer and orange and yellow in color, especially if there is not a lot of leaf cover.

 For most people's needs buying seedlings is more controlled as you know just how many plants you are going to need for your own consumption.
 For any small family having more than 5 plants of a well-cropping variety would be wasteful unless you intended to make tomato sauce or freeze the bumper crop.
-If you are growing tomatoes organically, make sure that you have bought organic seed, free of chemical treatment.

 There are 2 different varieties of tomatoes which will give you different cropping results and which will either need staking or not, depending on what you have chosen to plant.